 Visiting tourist attractions that present beautiful panoramas or recreational facilities have indeed become commonplace.
-Therefore, the local government of Surakarta, or Solo, carries the concept of village tourism to attract the attention of tourists.
+Therefore, the local government of Surakarta, or Solo, carries the concept of village tourism to attract the attention best national parks in usa map of tourists.
 The representative of the Surakarta tourism office, Basuki Anggoro Hexa, revealed that starting mid-March, his party will hold a tourism program titled Urban Kampung Tourism Festival.

 This program is expected to improve the community’s economy because it offers historical values and performing arts and traditional crafts.
 So what kind of village will be ready to pamper travelers in Surakarta?
 Check out the following Solo thematic village reviews.

 - Joho Mural Village Mural

 As the name implies, Kampung Mural Joho presents a variety of beautiful pictures with walls as canvases.
 One of the first murals made here was inspired by Joko Widodo, who in 2009 was still the mayor of Solo.

 Having received opposition from residents, the murals in Kampung Joho have now developed with various themes and forms.
 Even this location has now become one of the references for tourists who come to Surakarta.

 Starting from an initiative to utilize land that is considered less productive, residents in Mojongso village are busy planting various vegetables and other useful plants in their area of residence.
 From here, the nickname Kampung Sayur then began to emerge.
 Every resident in Mojongso is now busy taking care of their vegetable crops and harvesting the produce.
 The village, which diligently participates in cleaning competitions, has also become one of the favorite places for tourists.